JetBrains/kotlin-web-site/pages/docs/reference/evolution/migrating-multiplatform-project-to-14.md

 * The `metadataJar` task has been renamed to `allMetadataJar`
 * There are new `compile<SourceSet>KotlinMetadata` tasks for all published intermediate source-sets

-These changes are relevant only for projects with the hierarchical project structure enabled.
+These changes are relevant only for projects with the hierarchical project structure.

 ## For using the Kotlin/JS target